Infant (3wks- walking well)

 Our infant program is based on intimate relationships and a high staff:child ratio (2:1).
 Children’s needs are met attentively and on demand.
 We use our knowledge of their typical schedules to be prepared to meet their needs as soon as they communicate them.
 Waiting for them to “ask” creates a dialogue between adults and children and creates the beginning of empowering children’s voices.

-Our babies get talked to and sung to (in English and Spanish), held for bottles, lots of loving eye contact, appropriate touch, floor time, materials to explore cleaned regularly enough to be mouthed with abandon.
+Our babies get talked to and sung to (in English and Spanish), held for bottles, lots of loving eye contact, floor time, and materials to explore.
 Watching them explore each other with so much recognition and giggling is especially inspiring because you see these tiny people building social connections.

 Our space is divided into spaces for eating and sleeping, and another for creating, crawling, and exploring, this way we can adapt to each child’s schedule, while minimally disrupting the others.
 The movement space has padded floors for all the tumbles of learning to move.
 The back space is part greenhouse, for views of the tree filled back yard and natural light.
 Weather permitted the kids get out for a stroll around the neighborhood at least once a day.